Noovolari/leapp-plugin-template/README.md

   - **`getIdpUrlIdByUrl`**`(url: string): string`

-    Return the ID of the IdpUrl object associated with the given URL.
+    Return the ID of the IdpUrl object from the given URL if it exists, otherwise creates a new IdP URL and returns its ID.

+    Can be used when creating/editing Federated Sessions since SessionData requires the ID of an IdP URL.

     | argument | type   | description |
     | -------- | ------ | ----------- |